 Began recording episode six in the epic season two of the gray area podcast (greyareadpod.com).
-Unfortunately was interrupted by noise of a maintenance crew and will pick up again next month.
 Enjoyed watching the creator Ed Champion spin his audio magic.
 Fantastic story line.
 Can tell this will be an amazing season and I love my character and the pivotal role she plays.

 Wrapped my role in the Grey Area podcast on June 19!
 Roller coaster of emotions, All in an invigorating ride through the imaginative circumstances by this gifted storyteller Ed Champion.

 In July I was filmed as Bubby in the romantic dramedy What Do I Do Now?.
 My scenes were set in the m1940s at the bakery I operated and lived behind.
 I gave sage advice to the apple of my-eye my grandson Yael who recently wrote this heartfelt true story.
 Director Joshua Coates, his wonderful crew and cast packed a lot of love into this film – expected release date 2020

 Table read of new sitcom series The Drop Spot where I appear as a high school teacher.